rnewman/scua/README.md

 web-ext build
 ```

+## Trying it out

+Load one of:

+* A Twitter profile page
+* A GitHub project page
+* A Reddit user page

-On a Twitter profile page, click the icon in the toolbar.
+Now click the icon in the toolbar.
+You'll see any claimed identity, and you are also able to generate your own DID and claim an existing page.

 ## Critique of tooling